Mona Vanderwaal: Casting

 In 2009, Pretty Little Liars was adapted into a television series.
 Janel Parrish initially auditioned for the role of Spencer Hastings, which went to Troian Bellisario.
 The Hollywood Reporter later revealed that Parrish had won the role of Mona Vanderwaal.
 In March 2012, she was promoted from recurring to series regular for the third season.
 In a 2014 interview, Parrish noted her fondness for the role she'd received, stating, "I'm in love with my character and in love with the show."

 Characterization

 Mona is introduced as an alluring and witty teenager, whose full intelligence is gradually revealed as the series progresses.
 It is eventually discovered that she can speak French, hack computers, sing, and do voice impressions.
 Her high IQ is further established in the Season 3 episode "Mona-Mania", when she competes against rival Spencer Hastings in a high-school quiz game, and ultimately wins.

 Mona was initially an unpopular girl in Rosewood who longed to be accepted into Alison DiLaurentis's clique and was continuously mocked by Alison.
 In the Season 2 finale, Alison's friends learn that Mona has used her talents to manipulate and torment them anonymously.
-It is also discovered that she has multiple personality disorder, according to her doctor.
+It is also discovered that she has dissociative identity disorder, according to her doctor.